rodergas/adidasTest/README.md

 ## BONUS 1
 Either sketch, draw or implement a CI/CD pipeline proposal for the app.

- 1. Make an image of each microservice
+ 1. When a pull request is made it should build and test the code automatically
+ 2. Has to check that the code covers at least 90%
+ 3. It should be reviewed and approved by some people
+ 4. When code merging is going to be made it should trigger
- 2. Publish that image in some image repository like docker hub
+    - Publish the builded image in some image repository like docker hub
- 3. Make a config Kubernetes deploy file
+    - The Kubernetes deploy file
       - Has to reference all the images we have created previously
       - Has to inform all environment variables
+    - Deploy the code to the chosen environment